AdobeDocs/workfront-learn.en/help/manage-resources/resource-management/rm-setups-workload-balancer-and-utilization-report.md

 ---
-title: Resource Management Setups, Workload Balancer, and Utilizat… (Titles should be no more than 60 characters)
+title: Resource mgmt setups, Workload Balancer, and utilization rpt
 description: Learn how to set up resource managers with the right access and how to view the workload balancer and utilization report.
 feature: Resource Management
 type: Tutorial